AnyLog-co/documentation/deployments/Docker/publisher_node_deployment_process.md

 ## Steps
 1. Set parameters such as:
    * hostname
-   * Local & External IPs (backend of AnyLog if not preset in configuration)
+   * Internal & External IPs (backend of AnyLog if not preset in configuration)
    * `ENV` parameters from configuration into AnyLog parameters
 ```anylog
 hostname = get hostname